 On chest x-ray, the heart size is often normal or small but can be enlarged in late-stage amyloidosis or hemochromatosis.

-Cardiac CT-positron emission tomography assessment may be useful in patients with sarcoidosis that affects the heart because cardiac sarcoidosis may manifest similarly to other causes of restrictive cardiomyopathy.
+Cardiac CT-positron emission tomography assessment may be useful in patients with sarcoidosis that affects the heart to identify cardiac sarcoidosis, which may manifest similarly to other causes of restrictive cardiomyopathy.

 If a definitive diagnosis is not evident after noninvasive testing, invasive work-up with cardiac catheterization Cardiac Catheterization Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
 Cardiac catheterization... read more and endomyocardial biopsy should be considered.
 Catheterization detects high atrial pressure in restrictive cardiomyopathy with a prominent y descent and an early diastolic dip followed by a high diastolic plateau in the ventricular pressure curve.
 Diastolic pressure is usually a few mm Hg higher in the left ventricle than in the right, in contrast to constrictive pericarditis where pressure in the ventricles is equal.
 Biopsy can detect endocardial fibrosis and thickening, myocardial infiltration by iron or amyloid, chronic myocardial fibrosis, or in the case of Fabry disease, inclusions in vascular endothelial cytoplasm.
 Coronary angiography is normal, except when amyloidosis affects epicardial coronary arteries.